Not all EV charging networks are created equally.

 Power consumption can run up the costs of your charging site if you’re pulling maximum power from the grid at all times.
 This also becomes expensive when energy prices rise due to electricity demands other businesses on the same lot.

-With Kempower ChargEye, you can monitor the full grid load.
+With the smart charging of Kempower ChargEye, you can monitor the full grid load.
 Then, you can manage power consumption by setting a limit for maximum power available for all chargers at a site.
 The ChargEye system will make sure that power usage stays below that set limit.

 For scheduled charging sessions at a depot, Kempower ChargEye offers the capability to charge according to energy spot price.
 This means that fleet operators can arrange charging sessions to take place during cheaper times.
 ChargEye also minimizes the amount of power used by shaving power peaks.
 Both of these features within ChargEye significantly save energy costs for vehicle fleet operators.